-Daily applications and redemptions are reviewed relative to the liquidity of the Fund's underlying assets by the Responsible Entity.
+Daily applications and redemptions are reviewed relative to the liquidity of the Fund's underlying assets on a daily basis by the Responsible Entity.
 Under the terms of the Fund's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.

-7. Distributions to unit holders
+7 Distributions to unit holders